cloudmesh/cloudmesh-volume/README-source.md

 * Create Volume

 To create a new volume.
-For multipass, volume region means path of the directory, i.e.
+For multipass, creates a directory, volume region means path of the directory, i.e.
     "/Users/username/multipass"
-For aws, volume region means availability zone.
+For aws, creates EBS volume in EC2 service, volume region means availability zone.
-For azure, volume region means location.
+For azure, creates disk, volume region means location.
-For google, volume region means zone of volume.
+For google, creates zonal disks, volume region means zone of volume.
-For oracle, volume region means availability_domain.
+For oracle, creates volume in block-storage service, volume region means availability_domain.
-For openstack, volume region means ???.
+For openstack, creates volume, volume region means zone.

 Example 1: To create a volume with default parameters and generated name: